-Enrolled Tested Enrolled Tested Tested i l

-October 2021 2022 Snapshot Summer 2022 2023 October 2022 2023 Snapshot Fall 2022 2023 Spring 2023 2024 Campus A Campus A Campus A Campus A Campus A The best result is selected.
+Enrolled Tested Enrolled Tested Tested October 2022 Snapshot Campus A Summer 2023 Campus A October 2023 Snapshot Campus A Fall 2023 Campus A Spring 2024 Campus A The best result is selected.
 Each result meets the accountability subset rule.

 The best result is found for performance (most recent result) and growth (only available), considered separately.
 The selected result is only applied to the campus that administered the assessment if the student meets the accountability subset rule (discussed above).